yadi09/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 This function can be used to add a new node with a specified value at the end of a linked list of integers, updating the appropriate pointers accordingly.

+   ***Task 4***
+Write a function that frees a listint_t list.

+Prototype: void free_listint(listint_t *head);

+The function named `free_listint` that frees the memory allocated for a linked list of integers.
+Here's a breakdown of how the code works:

+1. The function `free_listint` takes a single parameter `head`, which is a pointer to the head of the linked list (`listint_t` is assumed to be a struct representing a node in the linked list).

+2. Inside the function, a temporary pointer `temp` is declared to keep track of the next node while freeing the current node.

+3. The code enters a while loop that continues as long as the current node `head` is not NULL, indicating that there are more nodes to process.

+4. Inside the loop, the code assigns the value of `head->next` to `temp` to store the pointer to the next node.

+5. The `free` function is called to deallocate the memory of the current node (`free(head)`).

+6. The `head` pointer is updated to point to the next node (`head = temp`), effectively moving to the next node in the list.

+7. Steps 4-6 are repeated until all nodes in the linked list have been freed.

+8. Once the loop ends, all nodes in the linked list have been freed, and the memory is released.

+This function can be used to free the memory allocated for a linked list of integers, preventing memory leaks.

+   ***Task 5***

    **Conclusion**

 The single linked list is a versatile data structure that can be used to implement a variety of algorithms and applications.
 The implementation in this file is simple and efficient, and it provides a comprehensive API for managing single linked lists.